 Further, women officers excelled themselves in Kargil, Siachen, and other dangerous operations and eventually, they started to achieve milestones.
 Flight Lieutenant Nivedita Choudhary, a Jat from Rajasthan, became the first woman from the Indian Air Force to summit Mount Everest in 2012.
 Eventually, the IAF opened new combat air force roles for women as fighter pilots adding to their role as helicopter pilots in the IAF as Bhawana Kanth became the first woman fighter pilot to qualify to undertake combat missions in May 2019.

-Last year, Wing Commander Shaliza Dhami became the very first female flight commander in the country as well as the first woman officer to be granted a permanent commission for a long tenure with the IAF.
+In 2019, Wing Commander Shaliza Dhami became the very first female flight commander in the country as well as the first woman officer to be granted a permanent commission for a long tenure with the IAF.
 Meanwhile, Avani Chaturvedi, Mohana Singh Jitarwal, and Bhawana Kanth became the first 3 women fighter pilots.
 Due to this milestone, on 8 March 8, 2020, marking International Women's Day, all 3 fighter pilots were awarded Nari Shakti Puraskar.
 In the same year, Squadron Leader Minty Agarwal guided Wing Commander Abhinandan Varthaman during the February 27 airstrike.
 She was the ground-based flight controller and has been awarded the Yudh Seva Medal.

 Bhawana Kanth, Avani Chaturvedi, and Mohana Singh Jitarwal

 Women officers have been allowed to do Short Service Commission since 1994, with the IAF recruiting their first female fighter pilot force in 2016.
 However, it was only in March 2019 that they were given the legal right to be considered for permanent commissions and asked to be considered equal to their male counterparts.